What Are Learning Management Systems, and How do you Choose One?

 Related:

-What LMS is best for you?
+What's the best LMS for you?

 Choosing a learning management system can feel overwhelming, especially for first-time buyers.
 How do you narrow down your search when there are literally hundreds of different options out there?
 The most visible or most popular software might not be the right one for your company’s needs.